 Note: This page contains information about the side effects of fulvestrant.
 Some of the dosage forms included on this document may not apply to the brand name Faslodex.

 Not all side effects for Faslodex may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to fulvestrant: intramuscular solution

-Along with its needed effects, some unwanted effects may be caused by fulvestrant (the active ingredient contained in Faslodex).
-In the event that any of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by fulvestrant (the active ingredient contained in Faslodex).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking fulvestrant:More common
+If any of the following side effects occur while taking fulvestrant, check with your doctor or nurse immediately:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet